-We strongly encourage first-year students to take three 3-credit courses in the fall term.
+We strongly encourage first-year students to take three four-credit courses in the fall semester.
 This might not sound like a lot, but the workload in each of your classes will be enough to keep you busy, especially as you adjust to life at college.
 Four-credit courses require more work in and out of the classroom than do three-credit courses.
 You will also take FYI 100 or FYH 100 for an additional one credit.

-Note: Many incoming students will sign up for one or two one-credit courses, too.
-First-term students, for instance, commonly earn a credit for an academic skills course, a physical education course, participation in a varsity sport, music lessons, and/or participation in a music ensemble.
+Many incoming students will sign up for one or two one-credit courses as well.
+First-semester students commonly earn a credit for an academic skills course, a physical education course, participation in a varsity sport, music lessons, and/or participation in a music ensemble.

 Which three courses should I take?

 FYI 101 (or FYH 101)

-Every incoming first-year student will take either First Year Inquiry (FYI) 101 and FYI 100, or an Honors course (Foundations or Logos).
+Every incoming first-year student will take either First Year Inquiry (FYI) 101 and FYI 100, or the Honors courses FYH 101 and FYH 100.

-The FYI sequence is our three-course sequence for first-year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
+The FYI sequence is a two-course sequence for first-year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
 FYI aims to improve your writing and oral communication skills.
 The spring term (FYI 102) will focus on responding to difficult academic texts and research-based argument.